 William Shakespeare Bust and Plaque, Verona

-The plaque itself contains lines from Shakespeare's Romeo and Juliet, presented in both English and Italian.
-The quoted passage is spoken by Romeo in response to his sentence of banishment.
-It reads, "There is no world without Verona walls, but Purgatory, torture, Hell itself.
-Hence banished is banished from the world, and world's exile is death."
+The plaque features lines from Shakespeare’s tragedy, displayed in both English and Italian to honor Verona’s international audience.
+The quoted passage captures Romeo’s anguish at being banished from the city of his love: “There is no world without Verona walls.
+But purgatory, torture, hell itself.
+Hence banished is banished from the world.
+And world’s exile is death.”

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Verona.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.